YourMove/Infrastructure/Warehouser.js+php/Readme.md

 ### Light core, Plug and play tools

-To keep Warehouser light weight, and custom built to your applications needs without sacrificing functionality - there are numerous additional tools able to be used simply by saving them in the same folder as your Warehouser.php.
+To keep Warehouser light weight, and custom built to your applications needs without sacrificing functionality - there are numerous additional tools able to be used simply by putting them in the same folder.

-#### Indexer

-Warehouser.Indexer provides an abstract queryable interface.
-You can even search within records from the index (if the schema allows, discussed below).
-This Indexing functionality can be configured to run in varying methods to meet differing requirements.

-#### Client
+#### Resource

-Warehouser.Client provides a GUI-based set up, design, editing and management toolkit.
-It is invaluable when getting started, but as data is stored in regular folder structures, this is not at all REQUIRED.

 ## Core Features